Arun Khetarpal: Battle of Basantar

+Unsung crew members

+Independent veteran testimonies and recent defence reportage highlight the contributions of several lesser-known tank crewmen who supported the armoured operations during the Battle of Basantar.
+Modern accounts identify Sowar Parag (Prayag) Singh, Sowar Nand Singh and Sowar Nathu Singh of Hodson’s Horse (4th Horse) among the soldiers who played significant operational roles alongside the troop that included 2nd Lt.
+Arun Khetarpal during the critical stages of the engagement.

+According to these reports, Parag Singh provided rapid assessments of enemy tank positions, visibility conditions and local terrain, which contributed to the situational awareness of the troop.
+Sowar Nand Singh and Sowar Nathu Singh, operating in adjacent supporting tanks, are noted for maintaining coordinated fire, relaying movement cues and holding their positions under intense incoming fire as Pakistani armour attempted multiple thrusts toward the bridgehead.

+The report notes that all three crewmen continued their support roles until their tanks were disabled by direct hits during the height of the battle.
+Although their actions do not appear prominently in official gallantry citations, independent war correspondence places Parag Singh, Nand Singh and Nathu Singh among the “unsung crewmen” whose efforts formed an integral component of the broader armoured resistance at Basantar.

 Bridge-head

 At 08:00 hours on 16th December, Pakistani armour launched the first of their counter-attacks under the cover of a smokescreen at the pivot of the 17th Poona Horse at Jharpal.
-At 08:00 hours, the Pakistani 13th Lancers, equipped with the then state-of-the-art US-made 50 ton Patton tanks, launched the first of their counter-attacks under the cover of a smokescreen at 'B' Squadron, The Poona Horse, at Jharpal.
+At 08:00 hours, the Pakistani 13th Lancers, equipped with the then state-of-the-art US-made 50 ton Patton tanks, relaunched the first of their counter-attacks under the cover of a smokescreen at 'B' Squadron, The Poona Horse, at Jharpal.
 Its squadron commander urgently called for reinforcements.
-Arun Khetarpal, who was in 'A' squadron and was stationed close by with his Centurion tank troop, responded with alacrity, as did the rest of his regiment.
-The first counter-attack was decimated by accurate gunnery, coolness by Indian tank troop and individual tank commanders from the CO, Lt Col Hanut Singh down to its troop leader, Arun Khetarpal.
+Arun Khetarpal, who was in 'A' squadron and was stationed close by with his Centurion tank troops, responded with alacrity, as did the rest of his regiment.
+The first counter-attack was decimated by accurate gunnery, coolness by Indian tank troops and individual tank commanders from the CO, Lt Col Hanut Singh down to its troop leader, Arun Khetarpal.
 The 13th Lancers desperately launched two more squadron-level counter-attacks and managed to achieve a breakthrough.

 Khetarpal rushed to meet the Pakistani armour and launched right into the Pakistani attack.
 With his troop, he was able to run over the enemy advance with his tanks.
 However, the commander of the second tank was killed in this attack.
-Alone in charge, Khetarpal continued his attack on the enemy strongholds.
+Alone in the charge, Khetarpal continued his attack on the enemy strongholds.
 Disappointed by his failure so far, he desperately attacked the incoming Pakistani troops and tanks, knocking out a Pakistani tank in the process.
 However Pakistani forces regrouped and counter-attacked.
 In the ensuing tank battle, Lt.
-Arun Khetarpal with his 2 remaining tanks bravely fought off and destroyed 10 Pakistani Patton tanks before he was brutally shot and killed in action.
+Arun Khetarpal with his 2 remaining tanks bravely fought off and destroyed 10 Pakistani Patton tanks before he was shot and killed in action.